-(3) Application of Frameworks regarding Loss Risk Management
+(3) Operations regarding Risk Management

 (a) In accordance with the "Risk Management Policy", each department continuously identified risks and developed and implemented appropriate measures from the viewpoint of prevention.
-The state of development and implementation as well as Group-wide risk analysis results were discussed quarterly at the Risk
+The state of development and implementation as well as Group-wide risk analysis results were discussed quarterly at the Risk Management Committee chaired by the CEO.
+In addition to implementing risk management under the "Comprehensive Risk

-Management Committee chaired by the CEO.
-In addition to implementing risk management under the "Comprehensive Risk Management Framework" constructed as a risk management framework that places greater emphasis on prevention, JPX Group has established a Risk Policy Committee, which is mainly composed of Outside Directors, with the aim of strengthening corporate governance in risk management.
-The Risk Policy Committee discussed "critical risks" that JPX Group should prioritize in FY2019 in risk management three times during this fiscal year.
+- Management Framework" constructed as a risk management framework that places greater emphasis on prevention, JPX Group has established a Risk Policy Committee, which is mainly composed of Outside Directors, with the aim of strengthening corporate governance in risk management.
+The Risk Policy Committee discussed "critical risks" that JPX Group should prioritize in FY2020 in risk management three times during this fiscal year. - (b) In situations where the continued operation of the market becomes difficult due to events such as natural disasters and terrorist acts, the Company already has plans in place to take action in accordance with the "Business Continuity Plan" to minimize the impact on related parties and resume operations as quickly as possible, but during this fiscal year, to strengthen business continuity in the event of a wide-area disaster, such as the Tokyo Inland Earthquake and the Nankai Trough Earthquake, JPX Group arranged for its Tokyo and Osaka sites to serve as backup sites for each other.
+In addition, for thorough dissemination of emergency response procedures, the Company provided training for executive officers and employees through e-leaning courses and drills that simulated emergency situations. - (c) If the spread of the novel coronavirus in Japan continues further, there is a risk that business continuity would become difficult to support as the public transportation system used by JPX Group's employees may become a source for contracting infection among the employees themselves.
+During the fiscal year ending March 31, 2020, the Group implemented various iniatives to prevent the spread of infection based on the government's Basic Policies for Novel Coronavirus Disease Control, and other measures.
+In addition, the Company has also taken the following steps to ensure operational continuity: - Established a BCP (Business Continuity Plan) Emergency Headquarters headed by the CEO, in line with JPX Group's BCP; - Carefully examined each department's duties and current situation, and enforced remote work as the default for employees whose duties are judged as not required to have physical attendance at the office; - For employees whose duties require physical attendance at the office, to actively implement staggered working hours using the flex time system; - Developed and implemented a multi-channel operational structure for employees whose duties require their physical attendance at the office, by dividing them into several teams that work at physically different locations, in principle rotating between the office and home but also using nearby back-up facilities;

-(b) In situations where the continued operation of the market becomes difficult due to events such as natural disasters and terrorist acts, the Company already plans to take action in accordance with the "Business Continuity Plan" to minimize the impact on related parties and resume operations as quickly as possible, but during this fiscal year, to strengthen business continuity in the event of a wide-area disaster, such as the Tokyo Inland Earthquake and the Nankai Trough Earthquake, JPX Group pursued plans to arrange for its Tokyo and Osaka sites to serve as backup sites for each other.
-In addition, for thorough dissemination of emergency response procedures, the Company provided training for executive officers and employees through e-leaning courses and drills that simulated emergency situations.
+and so on.

-(4) Application of Frameworks to Ensure Efficient Execution of Duties
+(4) Operations to Ensure Efficient Execution of Duties